 October: Formation of the Union Indochinoise (Union of French Indochina), a colonial confederation consisting of Cochinchina, Annam, Tonkin and Cambodia.

 January: 12-year-old Bao Dai, the last Nguyen emperor of Vietnam, commences his reign.

 February 10th: Around 100 Vietnamese soldiers mutiny and kill five French soldiers in Yen Bai, northern Vietnam.

 February: The formation of the Indochinese Communist Party (ICP), led by Ho Chi Minh and backed by the Comintern.

 September: After months of intimidation and coercive negotiations, Japanese forces invade Vietnam.

 May 19th: Nationalist and communist groups in Pac Bo form the Viet Minh, a coalition for Vietnamese independence.

-February: Ho Chi Minh writes to US president Roosevelt, seeking his political backing.
+February: Ho Chi Minh writes to US president Franklin Roosevelt, seeking his political backing.
 The request is ignored.

 March: The Japanese occupying forces claim sovereignty over Vietnam, ending French authority.